Myhtica/tailwind-formatter/README.md

 ### 3. Dynamic Classes

-Dynamic classes (using template literals, conditionals, or function calls) are also handled separately from static categories.
-Static classes are always placed before dynamic classes to ensure reliable style application.
-This follows CSS source order precedence:
+Dynamic classes (using template literals, conditionals, or function calls) are preserved in their original form and positioned after categorized static classes.
+This separation maintains both the logic of dynamic expressions and ensures reliable CSS precedence:

 ```jsx
 className={`